sara-nl/picasclient/README.md

 Once the script is running, it will start polling the CouchDB instance for work.
 Once the work is complete, the script will finish.

+To do more work, you will have to add new tokens that are not in a "done" state yet, otherwise the example script will just stop after finding no work to do.

 ## Running on Slurm

 To run on slurm, first open the `slurm-example.sh` file and make sure your python virtual env or conda/mamba environment is loaded.
-Then you have to add tokens to CouchDB using the same setup procedure as mentioned above, with the pushTokens methods.
+Then you have to add tokens to CouchDB using the same setup procedure as mentioned above, with the pushTokens script.

 To start the slurm job that runs the PiCaS client do: